waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hallucination & Verification:** I must be vigilant against hallucinating game elements.
 I previously based my strategy on a non-existent fourth boulder, a major error that drove my strategy for a significant period.
 All strategic elements must be verified against the map data before forming a hypothesis.

 # VI.
 Tool Development & Refinement
-- **`pathfinder` Status:** The tool is now functional.
-Core logic for handling elevation changes, one-way drops, and ignoring defeated trainers has been fixed.
+- **`pathfinder` Status:** The tool is now fully functional.
+Critical bugs related to elevation changes, one-way drops, defeated trainers, and ledge traversal have been resolved.
+It can now reliably navigate complex multi-level maps.
 - **`boulder_puzzle_solver` Status:** This tool is likely still unreliable.
 Its internal player reachability check may have inherited the same flawed traversal logic from the old `pathfinder`, causing it to generate impossible solutions or fail to find solutions that exist.
 This tool requires testing and refinement.

 # VII.
 Current Plan (Victory Road 1F)